 - I get to listen to my music, blasting loud through my earbuds, let it absorb me, the rhythm drive me, and in moments it feels like I’m flying.

-I run whether I’m healthy, sick with a flu or anything else that isn’t laying me out on my death bed because I’m afraid if I give myself one excuse not to run it will lead to another, and in short order I’ll quit running.
-But I won’t quit–as long as the benefits serving my needs outweigh the hardships.
+I run whether I’m healthy, sick with a flu, or anything else that isn’t laying me out on my death bed because I’m afraid if I give myself one excuse not to run it will lead to another, and in short order I’ll quit running.
+But I won’t quit, as long as the benefits serving my needs outweigh the hardships.

-Marketing 101— IN ORDER (“Ready, AIM, Fire!”):
+Marketing 101— IN ORDER (“Ready, Aim, Fire!”):

-The principles of Marketing may be simple, but motivating people to bend to your will isn’t easy.
-Beyond the primary building blocks of any campaign, Marketing’s core is psychology, and psychology applies online or on mars.
-Marketing pros study people, not code so much since coding, especially with ever-emerging technologies, is time consuming to learn, and generally requires a different kind of awareness than psychology.
+The principles of Marketing may be simple, but motivating people to bend to our will is not easy.
+Beyond the primary building blocks of any campaign, beginning with Productization, at the core of effective Marketing is psychology.
+Online, or on Mars, understanding your customer’s and potential customer’s psychology is mandatory if you want the greatest response to your marketing efforts.
+Marketing pros study people, not code, since coding, especially with ever-emerging technologies, is time consuming to learn, and generally requires a different kind of awareness than psychology.
 I’ve yet to meet a web developer who’s demonstrated mastery in marketing.
-Competent at development means they’re investing their time in technology, not in the study of human nature.
+Competent at software development means they’re investing their time in technology, not in the study of human behavior.

 While most of my work is online now, I tell my clients that digital marketing is not the answer to effective marketing.
 New avenues of selling will arise, and others fade away.
 But the growth of any business, or nonprofit message, or even activity, like running, depends on the benefits of their offerings continually fulfilling a desire of a specific group of people.